Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Data

 To quantify the role of mergers in processes at cosmic noon ($1 < z < 3$) such as galaxy morphological evolution, cosmic star formation, and black hole activity, a reliable classifier that can separate mergers from nonmergers at low masses, including among peculiar (not spiral or elliptical) galaxies is necessary.
 Therefore, we aim to build a CNN that is able to identify both major and minor mergers, mergers at early and late stages, and mergers between galaxies with $M_\star > 10^8M_\odot$ at $z\sim1$.

 We create a dataset of mock \HST{} imaging with galaxies in the $1\leq z \leq 1.5$ redshift range.
-This redshift range is the highest redshift where spiral and elliptical galaxies are each about as common as peculiar galaxies~\citep[which would include mergers;][]{buitrago_early-type_2013}.
+This redshift range is the highest redshift where, \textbf{by \HST{} morphology,} spiral and elliptical galaxies are each about as common as peculiar galaxies~\citep[which would include mergers;][]{buitrago_early-type_2013}.
 Above this redshift, the universe has a different makeup than it does locally, with peculiar galaxies being much more prevalent, especially among low mass galaxies \citep[e.g.,][]{ferreira_jwst_2023}.
 Additionally, we know minor mergers are an important avenue for galaxies to build up stellar mass over cosmic time, and that low mass galaxies are more common at higher redshifts \citep{martin_role_2018}.
-However, peculiar galaxies dominate at $M_\star < 10^{9.5}M_\odot$ \citep{conselice_structures_2008}.

 The \HST{} CANDELS survey is the basis for our mock images due to its high spatial resolution, coverage around the peak of cosmic star formation, and, importantly, existing catalogs with which to compare our results and build additional trust in our model before applying to newer surveys.
 In order to train a successful network we need a highly realistic training set that includes galaxy mergers with these mass ratios, merger stages, and stellar masses.
 We use galaxies from the TNG50 cosmological simulation as our training set.
 We want to use high-resolution simulations and images like those from TNG50 (with a median spatial resolution of $\sim$0.1kpc, which is comparable to or better than the resolution of CANDELS images at $z > 0.2$) for the merger identification process to be sure the CNN can separate small, clumpy, isolated galaxies from merging galaxies.
 Using mock images from TNG50 will also provide a strong training set since we will know the true classification of each galaxy, allowing our tool to be better trained at identifying mergers close to cosmic noon.
-We create mock images in three \HST{} filters (F814W, ~F160W, and ~F606W) for a three channel CNN.
+We create mock images in three \HST{} filters (F814W, ~F160W, and ~F606W) for a three-channel CNN.
 This section describes the merger selection process from the simulation, and how we go from the simulated galaxies to fully realistic mock images.